thm-projects/arsnova.click-v2/README.md

 #### Installation

 ###### Backend
-Head over to the /backend directory and hit `npm install`
+Head over to the /backend directory and enter `npm install`

 ###### Frontend
-Head over to the /frontend directory and hit `npm install`
+Head over to the /frontend directory and enter `npm install`

 ---
 #### Run (DEV deployment)

 ###### Backend
-Head over to the /backend directory and hit `npm start`
+Head over to the /backend directory and enter `npm start`

 ###### Frontend
-Head over to the /frontend directory and hit `npm run start`
+Head over to the /frontend directory and enter `npm run start`

 ---
 #### Build (LIVE deployment)

 ###### Backend
-Head over to the /backend directory and hit `npm start`
+Head over to the /backend directory and enter `npm start`

 ###### Frontend
-Head over to the /frontend directory and hit `npm run prod`
+Head over to the /frontend directory and enter `npm run prod`

 Note that the build time can take up to ~1 minute